domRiddle/ASF/FAQ.md

 **Q:** How long do I have to wait for cards to drop?

 **A:** **As long as it takes** - seriously.
 Every game has different farming difficulty set by developer/publisher, and it's totally up to them how fast cards are being dropped.
 Majority of the games follow 1 drop per 30 minutes of playing, but there are also games requiring from you to play even several hours before dropping a card.
-Do not attempt to make guesses how long ASF should farm given title - it's not up to ASF to decide.
+Do not attempt to make guesses how long ASF should farm given title - it's not up to you, neither ASF to decide.

 ***